tamizhvendan/tamizhvendan.github.com/source/_posts/2015-02-04-step-6-authentication-using-owin-middleware-and-asp-dot-net-identity.markdown

 The ```IdentityUser``` represents default implementation of IUser interface which provides the basic properties for a user.
 We can extend it by adding our custom properties.
 Here we have added a custom property called ```Name``` which represents the name of the user.

-The [AllowNullLiteral](https://msdn.microsoft.com/en-us/library/ee353608.aspx) attribute is one of the great feature of F# which explicitly make a type to allow null as one of its value.
+The [AllowNullLiteral](https://msdn.microsoft.com/en-us/library/ee353608.aspx) attribute is one of the feature in F# which explicitly make a type to allow null as one of its value.
 F# by default doesn't support null value for its types and the beauty is you will get a compiler error if you assign null to an identiter!
-(Pretty cool isn't it) No Null Exception.
+Pretty cool isn't it?
+No Null Exception, [No Billion Doller Mistake](http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare)!
 Then why we are allowing it explicitly here.
 Well, it has been added here for a reason and I will reveal it later in this blog post

 The ```IdentityDbContext``` represents the data store abstraction of Identity entities like Users, Roles, Claims and Logins.
 The ```UserDbContext``` is just a subclass of ```IdentityDbContext``` which tells Entity Framework to use the connection string name ```IdentityConnection```